By Steven Hefferon, PTA, CMT

 However, some people should consult with their doctor before inverting.
 Those with high blood pressure, glaucoma, severe circulatory issues or spinal cord trauma are a few examples of individuals who should exercise caution with inversion therapy.

 For those unable to use an inversion table or who are simply uncomfortable with the idea of hanging upside down, the Back Ease is a fantastic and affordable alternative for lower and middle back spinal decompression.

 So after you position your self, the waist belt restrains your lower body as you lean forward providing an immediate spinal decompression as your upper body pulls away from your lower body, with little or no pressure on your hips and knees.

 Since you have the option of leaning forward more than gravity might normally pull, the leverage gained allows you to decompress more strongly than with an inversion table.
 Just be careful not to overdo it when starting out with this device.

 The “Poor Man’s” spinal decompression

 A very good inversion table or Back Ease will only run you a few hundred dollars.
 That’s a great investment compared to the price of repeated doctor visits, medicines, or heaven forbid, spinal decompression surgery.

 But some of you might be saying, “Steve, I would love to get an inversion table or the Back Ease, but just don’t have the money right now.
 Is there anything else I can use to decompress my spine for pain relief in the meanwhile?”
 Yes there is — a sturdy large exercise ball.

 Remember how gravity provides a gentle traction whenever you’re upside down?
 Try lying across the ball (facing up).
 Roll your head and body backwards towards the floor, allowing your back to arch and conform to the surface of the ball.
-While not as effective as inversion or the Nubax, this exercise just may provide enough decompression to give the pain relief you need to get through the day.
+While not as effective as Seated Inversion Table or the Back Ease, this exercise just may provide enough decompression to give the pain relief you need to get through the day.

 We hope you found this post helpful, if you have any related comments or questions, please do so below.